zhullyb/monyhar/monyhar/styleguide/c++/blink-c++.md

 # Blink C++ Style Guide

-This document is a list of differences from the overall [Chromium Style Guide](c++.md), which is in turn a set of differences from the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
-The long-term goal is to make both Chromium and Blink style more similar to Google style over time, so this document aims to highlight areas where Blink style differs from Chromium style.
+This document is a list of differences from the overall [Monyhar Style Guide](c++.md), which is in turn a set of differences from the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
+The long-term goal is to make both Monyhar and Blink style more similar to Google style over time, so this document aims to highlight areas where Blink style differs from Monyhar style.

 [TOC]